 - 1 tablespoon of fresh parsley, finely chopped

 SUBSTITUTIONS AND ADDITIONS

-Breakfast Sausage: You could easily make this recipe vegetarian by switching the pork sausage for a plant-based sausage.
+BREAKFAST SAUSAGE: You could easily make this recipe vegetarian by switching the pork sausage to a plant-based sausage.

 STEP ONE: Preheat oven to 400°F. Line two baking sheets with parchment paper and set aside.

 STEP TWO: In a large mixing bowl or the bowl of a standing mixer, combine the flour, baking powder, and salt.

 STEP THREE: While the mixer is running, drizzle in the melted butter to form a crumbled mixture.